MorganR/SudokuSpice/README.md

 ## Quick start

-If you need to solve a standard Sudoku puzzle, you can simply create a Puzzle, create a Solver, and solve it.
+If you need to solve a standard Sudoku puzzle, you can simply create a `Puzzle`, create a `Solver`, and solve it.

 ```csharp